Skip to contents

 With this, we’re ready to reuse all of funbiogeo functions to work on these coarser data.
 You can proceed similarly to aggregate the ancillary site-related data, to use them in the rest of the analyses.

-Aggregating functional diversity data
+Upscaling functional diversity data

 Because funbiogeo focuses on the functional biogeography workflow, we’ll explore in this section how to aggregate the results for a functional biogeography function.
 First, we’ll detail an example aggregating the community-weighted mean (CWM) of plant height, that is the abundance-weighted trait average of the assemblage.
 Second, we’ll show an example of coarsing functional diversity metrics computed through the fundiversity package.